 Mouse Metabolism Core

-Research laboratories are provided with ready access to (see SCHEDULE USE), and training (see TRAINING) in the proper use of the equipment.
-The Core distributes the costs of maintaining sophisticated equipment across its many users through a recharge system (see RATES).
+Research laboratories are provided with ready access to and training in the proper use of the equipment.
+The Core distributes the costs of maintaining sophisticated equipment across its many users through a recharge system.
 If available, Core personnel also may directly perform studies on a fee-basis.
-The Core, in collaboration with similar Core facilities on campus (see LINKS), also helps to identify emerging technologies that will enhance multiple research programs and coordinates the acquisition and maintenance of those facilities.
-FEEDBACK on available or missing services is always appreciated.
+The Core, in collaboration with similar Core facilities on campus, also helps to identify emerging technologies that will enhance multiple research programs and coordinates the acquisition and maintenance of those facilities.
+Feedback on available or missing services is always appreciated.

-CENTER MEMBERS ARE REMINDED TO ACKNOWLEDGE DERC CENTER GRANT (P30 DK063720) CONTRIBUTIONS WITH ‘THIS RESEARCH WAS SUPPORTED BY GRANTS X, Y FROM NIH P30 DK063720'.
+CENTER MEMBERS ARE REMINDED TO ACKNOWLEDGE DRC CENTER GRANT (P30 DK063720) CONTRIBUTIONS WITH ‘THIS RESEARCH WAS SUPPORTED BY GRANTS X, Y FROM NIH P30 DK063720'.